Overview Of React

 How does it Work?

-React operates on Virtual DOM.
-It does not manipulate the document on the browser after the changes are made, it makes changes on the virtual DOM.
-When the virtual DOM is completely updated then it updates the browser’s DOM in the most efficient way possible.
+It operates on Virtual DOM.
+It does not manipulate the document on the browser after the changes are made; it makes changes on the virtual DOM.
+When the virtual DOM is completely updated, then it updates the browser’s DOM in the most efficient way possible.
 The virtual DOM of React resides entirely in memory.
-It represents the web browser’s DOM so when a React component is written, a virtual component which is cheap to create is made which is turned into DOM by React.
-React was made to be used in the browser but with Node.js, it can be used with server also.
+It represents the web browser’s DOM, so when a React component is written, a virtual component that is cheap to create is made, which is turned into DOM by React.
+It was made to be used in the browser, but with Node.js, it can be used with the server also.

 How do We Use It?

 Using React is simple as including a JS file in HTML.
 Let us see the usage of React by a simple example: